syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Disabled Background Color
+## Action button disabled background color

-The [`actionButtonDisabledBackgroundColor`] property is used to specify the background color of the action button when it is disabled.
+The [`actionButtonDisabledBackgroundColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonDisabledBackgroundColor.html) property is used to specify the background color of the action button when it is disabled.

 {% tabs %}
 {% highlight Dart %}